-As Kaldor Public Art Project 33 approaches, we’ll be spending the coming weeks sharing insights into some of Anri Sala’s fascinating practice and past artworks.
+As Kaldor Public Art Project 33 approaches, we’ll be spending the coming weeks sharing insights into Anri Sala’s fascinating practice and past artworks.

 Two identical—but not quite synchronised—musical scores emanate from the performance of each pianist and an unseen accompanying orchestra.
 The effect is one of sensory overstimulation.
 The listener tries to make sense of the overlapping sound: its moments of synchronicity, and its periods of disjunction.
 Differences in the performers’ style and variations in tempo rise through the layers of music.